 - Faded Leather: honorary mention, Billboard International Songwriter Contest

-Pronunciation tip: MAR-ee-in mas-ter-ELLY
+Pronunciation tip: MARR-ee-in mas-ter-ELLY